hexojs/site/source/docs/permalinks.md

 `:i_day` | Published day of posts (Without leading zeros) `:title` | Filename
 `:id` | Post ID
 `:category` | Categories.
-If the post is uncategorized, it'll be `default_category` setting.
+If the post is uncategorized, it will use the `default_category` value.

-You can define the default value of each variable in the permalink in `permalink_defaults` setting:
+You can define the default value of each variable in the permalink through the `permalink_defaults` setting:

 ``` yaml
 permalink_defaults: